This feature is enabled by request only

 Require SMS can also be managed after an email is sent

-1. Open a sent secure message and the Virtru pane.
+1. For Outlook 365 Add-in: Open a sent secure message and the Virtru pane.
 Expand the Security Options menu.

 2. Modify the recipient's number and/or select or deselect the Require SMS option.